YoSerAngelXP/docs/docs/Commands.md

 :::info Note
 ### Always remember the following!
-- The default prefix of Rythm is `!`.
+- The default prefix of DJ is `!`.
 If you have changed your prefix to something else, please use your prefix instead of `!`.
-If you forget your prefix, mention Rythm (`@Rythm#3722`).
+If you forget your prefix, mention DJ (`@DJ#3722`).
 - **Never include `<>` in your messages when using a command!**
 - Time can be in different formats
    + Example: `100`, `1:50`, `2m30s`